-Support under this measure shall cover vocational training and skills acquisition actions, demonstration activities and information actions.
-Vocational training and skills acquisition actions may include training courses, workshops and coaching.

-Support may also cover short-term farm management exchange and farm visit.
+- 1. Support under this measure shall cover vocational training and skills acquisition actions, demonstration activities and information actions.
+Vocational training and skills acquisition actions may include training courses, workshops and coaching. - Support may also cover short-term farm management exchange and farm visit.

-2. Support under this measure shall be for the benefit of persons engaged in the agricultural, food and forestry sector, land managers and other economic actors which are SMEs operating in rural areas.

-The provider of or the participant in $\pm$ the training or other knowledge transfer and information action provider shall be the beneficiary of the support.

-3. Support under this measure shall not include courses of instruction or training, which form part of normal education programmes or systems at secondary or higher levels.

-Bodies providing knowledge transfer and information services shall have the appropriate capacities in the form of staff qualifications and regular training to carry out this task.

-- 4. Eligible costs under this measure shall be the costs of organising and delivering the knowledge transfer or information action.
+- 2. Support under this measure shall be for the benefit of persons engaged in the agricultural, food and forestry sector, land managers and other economic actors which are SMEs operating in rural areas. - The provider of or the participant in Tthe training or other knowledge transfer and information action provider shall be the beneficiary of the support. - 3.
+Support under this measure shall not include courses of instruction or training, which form part of normal education programmes or systems at secondary or higher levels. - Bodies providing knowledge transfer and information services shall have the appropriate capacities in the form of staff qualifications and regular training to carry out this task. - 4.
+Eligible costs under this measure shall be the costs of organising and delivering the knowledge transfer or information action.
 In the case of demonstration projects, support may also cover relevant investment costs.
-Costs for travel, accommodation and per diem expenses of participants as well as the cost of replacement of farmers shall also be eligible. - (5) In order to ensure a better targeting of funds, to ensure that bodies providing knowledge transfer services are able to provide services of a quality and nature that is in line with the purposes of the rural development policy the Commission shall be empowered to adopt delegated acts in accordance with Article 90 concerning the definition of eligible costs related to the support under this Article other than those stipulated in paragraph 4, the minimum qualifications of bodies providing knowledge transfer services and the duration and content of farm exchange schemes and farm visits.
+Costs for travel, accommodation and per diem expenses of participants as well as the cost of replacement of farmers shall also be eligible. - knowledge transfer services are able to provide services of a quality and nature that is in line with the purposes of the rural development policy the Commission shall be empowered to adopt delegated acts in accordance with Article 90 concerning the definition of eligible costs related to the support under this Article other than those stipulated in paragraph 4, the minimum qualifications of bodies providing knowledge transfer services and the duration and content of farm exchange schemes and farm visits.